-qualifications, have lower employment chances, thus restricting their dointy to get a good job and a financially contribute to societ у.
-Index of Multiple Deprivation (IMD) (2010) 22.2 50% most deprived 50% most deprived
+4,,, g g, ,,, • Index of Multiple Deprivation (IMD) (2010) 16.7 50% most deprived 50% most deprived

 Deprivation is considered to be a multi-dimensional problem, encompassing a range of domains such as financial, health, education, services or crime. continuous measure of relative deprivation therefore there is no definitive point on the scale below which areas are considered to be deprived and above which they are not.
 While being in the most deprived 10% may indicate financial disadvantage, it could equally be due to isolated living.